Leonidus1995/farmer-prices-forecasting/Readme.md

 We first imputed the country-only variables (item-independent).

-Our imputation strategy should be tailored to each variable’s distribution and temporal pattern.
+Our imputation strategy is tailored to each variable’s distribution and temporal pattern.
 When a variable’s time series is approximately constant or linear, simple methods—such as linear or spline interpolation may suffice.
 In contrast, if the series exhibits abrupt or random spikes, these simpler approaches are